 Eeny, meeny, miny, moe

-This story actually begins and ends in Australia 🙂
+This story actually begins in Australia 🙂

 Settling in New Zealand

 Land of the long white cloud, Aotearoa …what??
 Let’s stick with New Zealand – I wonder what happened with Old Zealand :D. Did they go extinct like Moa Birds because of over hunted by Māori people or simply because human cannibalism was quite popular in the older days down these regions as well?

 Jokes aside the Māori name Aotearoa describes it perfectly as most of the time you’ll see long white clouds in the sky 🙂 As you can see on the following image this country is full of surprises and breath taking views.

 You’d think that Auckland should be the capital of New Zealand as it is the largest city in the country.
 Capital of the cloud country is actually Wellington.
 I think they were facing a similar dilemma like Australians with their capital.
 Which should be either Melbourne or Sydney but somehow ended up in the middle of

 Anyway lets get back to our first week in Auckland – accommodation, work and potentially some wheels?
 Sounds easy!
 If New Zealand is anything like Australia then it should be smooth enough for Estralians to settle in.
 Reality kicked in after visiting some employment offices and realizing that everything is not as it seems 🙂 First of all, we hadn’t applied for our Inland Revenue number.
 None of the employment offices would even consider helping us without it.
 No panic…. well, maybe a little bit of panic, but I decided to keep a straight face and stay optimistic as I have throughout my entire life.